Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 We are following the reference tree for ciliates from Rajter & Dunthorn, 2021.
 We therefore made the following changes to annotation:
 - Plagiopylea should be a main group (not an undergroup of Prostomatea).
-- Discotrichidae should not be grouped as nassophorea – This is incertae sedis within CONthreeP.
+- Discotrichidae should not be grouped as Nassophorea – This is incertae sedis within CONthreeP.
 - Cyclotrichium and Pseudotrachelocerca should not be grouped as Prostomatean - These are incertae sedis within CONthreeP.

 Numbers of changed sequences: